 The hon.
 Gentleman raises a vital point.
 We took this issue into account in our work with Ofqual and the exam boards to make sure that people from black and ethnic minority communities are not disadvantaged in that way.

 Children in the communities I used to teach in will have been most disadvantaged over the past few weeks, and to catch up they need access to qualified practitioners.
-As well-meaning as a summer school programme might sound, it needs to be longer term.
+Well-meaning as a summer school programme might sound, it needs to be longer term.
 Will my right hon.
 Friend assure me that, whatever programme is delivered in the longer term, it will be delivered by qualified practitioners?

 My hon.
 Friend makes a vital point.
 This should not be a short-term measure; it must be about people who are qualified and understand the issues, and who ensure that what they teach children fits in with everything that those children need to learn, as they move through the school and towards their exams.
-This must be an evidence-based approach, and we are working with organisations, including the Education Endowment Foundation, and others, to ensure that anything we do is focused on the best interests of the child, and ensuring that they close that gap.
+This must be an evidence-based approach, and we are working with organisations, including the Education Endowment Foundation, to ensure that anything we do is focused on the best interests of the child, and ensuring that they close that gap.

 In Scotland, shielding has been extended to the end of July, but in England there is not the same clarity.
 There is a risk that vulnerable teaching staff might feel pressure to return to work before it is safe to do so.
 What are the Government’s plans to enable staff who are shielding to continue to work remotely and deliver lessons in a safe environment?

 I thank the Secretary of State for his statement.
 I have spoken with many headteachers in my constituency over the past few weeks, and all our schools across Stoke-on-Trent have been able to remain open throughout the pandemic.
 A number of schools have seen unexpected costs during this time, particularly with gaps in their budgets from lost income, and many will still have to pay exam fees despite there being no exams.
 Will my right hon.
-Friend join me in thanking all our teachers for the incredible work they have done, and consider what can be done to try to plug some of those costs?
+Friend join me in thanking all our teachers for the incredible work they have done, and consider what can be done to try to plug some of those gaps?

 I join my hon.
 Friend in thanking all the teachers in Stoke-on-Trent.
 It has been great that schools there not only stayed open all the way through the pandemic for those children who are most vulnerable, and the children of critical workers, but that so many of them opened up last week and so many children came back.
 My hon.
 Friend mentioned unexpected costs as a result of coronavirus.
 Secondary and primary schools are able to bid into a fund to recover some of the costs that they might have experienced as a result of the pandemic.